 In the West, the story of the end of the Cold War can be summarized in several articles of faith: The Berlin Wall came tumbling down.
 The U.S.S.R. shattered into dozens of harmless pieces.
 Capitalism socked Communism in the kisser.
 We won, they lost.
 Hooray!
 It was the classic Hollywood happy ending – for us.

 But for many Russians (including a young, up-and-coming KGB officer named Vladimir Putin), the break-up of the Soviet Union was an unmitigated tragedy.
-Gone was the treasured superpower status.
+Gone was the treasured superpower status and the geopolitical swagger that came with it.
 Gone the “independent” Soviet republics and the Warsaw Pact buffer against NATO.
-Gone the worker’s paradise in which, as the saying went, ‘the workers pretended to work, and the state pretended to pay them.’
+Gone the proletariat paradise in which, as the saying went, ‘the workers pretended to work, and the state pretended to pay them.’

 Perhaps both views were too simplistic.
 Maybe the period between the collapse of the Soviet Union, in 1991, and the recent reassertion of Russian power was actually analogous to the period of peace between the First and Second World Wars.
 What if the Cold War never truly ended?